rjury-sumo/sumologic-cse-python-sdk/README.md

 statuses = cse.get('/insight-status')
 ```

+# Example Use Case Scripts
+You can find these in ./scripts

 ## Bulk Resolve Insights Script
-Use the provided script for example from root dir of project.
+For bulk closing insights using various criteria.
+This can be using the DSL (-q) or using client side filtering such as confidence score or a regex vs the json-ified payload.

 This has a dryrun mode set this to False to make updates.
 The script will add a comment to each insight before changing it's status and resolution using the supplied params.

 Assuming you set env vars as per above for key and id:
 ```
-export PYTHONPATH="`pwd`"
 python ./scripts/insights/resolve_insights.py --endpoint 'us2' --dryrun True --limit 5 --query='-status:"closed"'
 ```

 # TODOs
 - Add a decent selection of endpoints
-- Write some unit and integration tests
+- Write some more unit and integration tests